Quintus Sertorius: Lusitania and Lacobriga

-Sertorius successfully gained control over both Hispanian provinces with the aid of Hirtuleius in 79 BC despite Metellus' efforts.
+Sertorius gained control over both Hispanian provinces with the aid of Hirtuleius in 79 BC despite Metellus' efforts.
 From 78 BC onward Metellus campaigned against Sertorian cities, but Sertorius thwarted his invasions into Lusitania and Ulterior.
 When Sertorius learned of Metellus' intention to siege Lacobriga, Sertorius supplied the city in response, and then prepared to meet Metellus there.
 When Metellus arrived and sent out foragers, Sertorius ambushed them and killed many, forcing Metellus to leave, unsuccessful.
 In 77 BC, Sertorius focused his attention on subduing Iberian tribes who had not yet accepted his authority in the interior.
 Metellus did not extensively campaign against Sertorius in the year due to the revolt in Rome of the consul Marcus Aemilius Lepidus (father of the triumvir).
 At some point during these years, Sertorius challenged Metellus to single combat, and when Metellus declined, his soldiers mocked him.

 Sertorius and the Example of the Horses, after Hans Holbein the Younger.
 The drawing illustrates the example Sertorius gave to his followers that in the same way a horse's tail can be picked out hair by hair but not pulled out all at once, so smaller forces could defeat the Roman armies.

 Sertorius made the Iberians an organized army through Roman formations and signals.
 He encouraged them to decorate their armaments with precious metals, thus making them more likely to retain their equipment between engagements.
 Many native Iberians pledged themselves to him, serving as bodyguards who would take their own lives if he perished.

 Famously, while organizing his armies, the natives under Sertorius' command wanted to take on the Roman legions head-on.
 Unable to convince them otherwise, he allowed the natives to do so in a minor engagement.
 Afterward, he had two horses brought in front of them, one strong, the other weak.
 He ordered an old man to pull hairs from the strong horses' tail one by one, and a strong youth to pull on the weak horses' tail all at once; the old man completed his task, while the youth failed.
 Sertorius then explained that the Roman army was similar to the horse tail, in that it could be defeated if attacked piece by piece, but if taken all at once victory was impossible.